Langkær Gymnasium & HF: Dissolution

-Langkaer's financial footing had previously been sound, but, as a result of dwindling student numbers coupled with government funding cuts, and unbeknownst to the school's staff, Yago Bundgaard made contact to other educational institutions in the local area and agreed in principle to a merger with Aarhus Tech.
+Langkaer's financial footing had previously been sound, but faced increasing problems as a result of dwindling student numbers coupled with government funding cuts.
+Unbeknownst to the school's staff, Yago Bundgaard made contact to other educational institutions in the local area and agreed in principle to a merger with Aarhus Tech.
 Bundgaard was of the opinion that a merger was the only means of securing the school's long-term survival and thus being able to offer high school programmes in the western half of Aarhus.
 Aarhus Tech's leadership called the merger a "good match".
 Yago Bundgaard, who would become a director in the new organisation, would later admit that Langkaer Gymnasium would be 'swallowed up' by the merger.
 Nevertheless, the merger was in due course ratified by the school's board of governors.
 Despite increased spending on marketing, including advertisements on buses in Aarhus, the decreasing student numbers and ensuing staff redundancies that had marked the final years of Langkaer Gymnasium continued under the school's new leadership.
 There were 10 full-time redundancies in the 'youth' division of Aarhus Tech immediately after the merger, the majority of which were teachers from Langkaer Gymnasium.
 Further redundancies would follow.
 Within two years of the merger, all of Langkaer's management staff, except the former vice principal, Marie Kongskov, had left the school.
 In the same period, all of Langkaer's technical and administrative staff were made redundant, had left or were relocated, canteen management was centralised and the school's administrative and communications systems had been replaced.
 These fundamental changes to its governance, leadership, staff, and organisational structure were followed by Aarhus Tech's confirmation that a closure of its STX, Hf, Pre-IB and IB programmes in Tilst was imminent.